MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v.0.10.9/AzureRM.AzureStackAdmin.md

 ### [Remove-AzsPlan](Remove-AzsPlan.md)
 This cmdlet removes the specified plan.
-The plan should not have any references to offers to get removed.

 ### [Remove-AzsResourceProviderManifest](Remove-AzsResourceProviderManifest.md)
 This cmdlet removes the resource provider manifest.

 ### [Remove-AzsSubscription](Remove-AzsSubscription.md)
 This cmdlet removes the current logged in user's specified subscription.
-There should not be any resources under the subscription to be removed.

 ### [Remove-AzsTenantSubscription](Remove-AzsTenantSubscription.md)
 This cmdlet is used by administrators to remove a user subscription.